scalawithcats/scala-with-cats/src/pages/functors/contravariant-invariant.md

 ![Type chart: the contramap method](src/pages/functors/generic-contramap.pdf+svg){#fig:functors:contramap-type-chart}

-We'll talk about the `contramap` method first, introducing the Cats type class in a moment.

-`contramap` only makes sense for certain data types.
+The `contramap` method only makes sense for data types that represent *transformations*.
 For example, we can't define `contramap` for an `Option` because there is no way of feeding a value in an `Option[B]` backwards through a function `A => B`.

-`contramap` makes more sense for types that represent transformations.
-For example, consider the `Printable` type class we discussed in Chapter [@sec:type-classes]:
+However, we can define `contramap` for the `Printable` type class we discussed in Chapter [@sec:type-classes]:

 ```tut:book:silent